 Co-occurring disorders require specialized forms of treatment so that both conditions are adequately addressed and cared for correctly.
 This is crucial because a substance like alcohol has been proven to increase and worsen many symptoms of depression severely.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) has stated that in 2018, approximately 21% of adults struggling with substance use disorder reported having experienced at least one major depressive episode as a result.

 Don’t let your loved one or yourself suffer knowingly from depression.
 The Southern California Sunrise Recovery Mental Health Team is here to help.
 Our services provide therapeutic and medicinal treatments that are uniquely catered to each patient that walks through our doors.

-Call today and our skilled therapists and psychologists will begin writing up a comprehensive program consisting of a combination of our available psychotherapy options.
+Call today and the skilled therapists and psychologists at our Orange County Depression Treatment Center will begin writing up a comprehensive program consisting of a combination of our available psychotherapy options.

 People feel sad every once in a while or even for a long period of time and thats normal.
 The main difference between feeling down and clinical depression is that clinical depression restricts you from enjoying day to day or normal activities.
 Depression can last for weeks, months or even years often getting worse with time.

 Depression can be different for everyone.
 Some individuals can see positive results quickly after receiving treatment while others need drastic changes to their lives to see improvement.

 Women are twice as likely to get depression then men.
 This could be due to the hormonal changes they go through as women.
 This includes experience such as pregnancy, menopause, or even after giving birth.

 Various types of depression can last for months or even years if it is left untreated.
 Different types of depression have different duration.
 For example, seasonal depression usually extends throughout the winter months and improves during spring and summer.